OVERCOMING THE SAINTS

 Let us turn now to the Book of Daniel.

 The issue is one of judgment.
 Because we saints often do the works of Satan, because we are lawless and love the world, sin, and our own will, God is not free to judge Satan.
 The saints must be chastised severely until the sin and rebellion have been driven from them.
 Only then will God be justified in casting down Satan from the heavens.
-The saints must overcome the accuser by the blood of the Lamb, by the testimony wrought in them by the Spirit, and by their obedience to the point of death.
+The saints must overcome the accuser by the blood of the Lamb, by the testimony prepared in them by the Spirit, and by their obedience to the point of death.

 In the last days a remnant, a Gideon’s army, will be drawn from the churches.
 These will obey God to the point of death.
 Through them Satan will be thrown down, and the remainder of God’s Israel (all the elect of God) will be enabled to join in the defeat and spoiling of the enemy.